If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 Size of motor depends on:

-- – area of usage (open or enclosed, currents)
+- – area of operation (sheltered water or open ocean)

 - – corrections for hull shape and water line length (eg multihull or heavy monohull)